Share

-• Japan’s Mobile Year in Review
+Japan's Mobile Year in Review

 Looking back on 2006, it’s hard to decide which news from Japan’s mobile scene was the most spectacular.
-Vodafone pulled out, Softbank stood up, mobile number portability struck like a tsunami, a record number of new handsets hit the street and - as December winds down - Motorola’s Razr is the first foreign-made 3G celly to win massive market popularity (according to Moto, that is - we bet Samsung’s 709SC - at 12.9mm think - will outsell the Razr).
+Vodafone pulled out, Softbank stood up, mobile number portability struck, a record number of new handsets hit the street and – as December winds down – Motorola and Samsung are shipping first foreign-made 3G units into Japan.

-Here’s a quick look at what caught WWJ’s attention in ‘06.
+Here’s a ‘quick’ look at what caught WWJ’s attention in ’06.

 KDDI Introduces Seven New 3G Handsets - Toshiba’s W41T arrives with Japan’s first built-in 4GB HDD.